Useful Notes: Miyamoto Musashi

 - Vagabond, a manga adaptation of the Yoshikawa novel by Takehiko Inoue (also author and artist of Slam Dunk), albeit with notable differences in characters' backgrounds, events and personalities.

-- In Samurai Girl: Real Bout High School, Ryoko is challenged to a duel by Azumi, who then shows up late, leading one of the spectators to comment that Azumi is playing the same trick as Musashi.
+- In Real Bout High School, Ryoko is challenged to a duel by Azumi, who then shows up late, leading one of the spectators to comment that Azumi is playing the same trick as Musashi.

-- Sailor Moon, episode 139: the villain fakes being a great sword fighter, of the “Miyamoto Tarezo” style.
+- Sailor Moon, Episode 139: the villain fakes being a great sword fighter, of the “Miyamoto Tarezo” style.
 When he’s informed that the name is really Miyamoto Musashi, he complains that there should have been furigana, giving the correct reading of the kanji name.

-- Yu-Gi-Oh!: Ninashi, a member of the Six Samurai, might be a reference to Miyamoto Musashi; a master swordsman well known for his Niten Style (2 sword combat style).
+- Yu-Gi-Oh!: Nisashi, a member of the Six Samurai, might be a reference to Miyamoto Musashi; a master swordsman well known for his Niten Style (2 sword combat style).
 Both the name and two swords are reminiscent of Musashi, and his appearance in Six Style - Dual Wield reinforces this reference.